M.M.LaFleur OrigamiTech Review

 When I shared outfits featuring M.M.LaFleur on Instagram I received a few replies where folks are shocked by the price.
 That much for an unlined polyester jacket?
 The thing is, we are judging price on dated methods to determine quality.

-These days, polyester comes in a range of textures, finishes, and weights due to innovations in manufacturing of the textile and new ways to modify the fibers and completed fabrics.
+These days, polyester comes in a range of textures, finishes, and weights due to innovations in the manufacturing of the textile and new ways to modify the fibers and completed fabrics.
 These methods have added to the time, effort, and cost to produce some forms of polyester.
-And with new methods and ethics for sourcing natural fabrics, sometimes polyester and cotton, wool, or linen cost the same to produce.
+With new methods and ethics for sourcing natural fabrics, sometimes polyester and cotton, wool, or linen cost the same to produce.

 Polyester is a popular fabric for performance apparel due to its durability, ability to repel moisture, easy care, and how it doesn't wrinkle.
 These are reasons why the OrigamiTech line is made from polyester.
-M.M.LaFleur spends years developing fabrics that combine a luxurious feel with features like machine-washability and odor resistance that reduce the garments’ impact once in a customer's closet.
+M.M.LaFleur spends years developing fabrics that combine a luxurious feel with features like machine-washability and odor resistance that reduce the garmentsโ impact once in a customer's closet.

 And one thing that has remained a constant with M.M.LaFleur over the years is the quality of craftsmanship on top of the brand's commitment to sustainability.
 Speaking of ethics, M.M.LaFleur is also committed to diversity, equity, and inclusion and states the racial and ethnic breakdown of their staff as well as their policies for inclusion, education, and accountability on the M.M.LaFleur website.